center-for-threat-informed-defense/attack-control-framework-mappings/README.md

 - [Contributing](/CONTRIBUTING.md) — information about how to contribute controls, mappings, or other improvements to this repository
 - [Changelog](/CHANGELOG.md) — list of updates to this repository

-## Liability / Responsible Usage

-This content is only to be used with appropriate prior, explicit authorization for the purposes of assessing security posture and/or research.

 ## Notice

 Copyright 2020 MITRE Engenuity.
 Approved for public release.